Kastel Fortress: Antiquity period

 On the basis of hodological examinations, ancient geographical maps (Tabula Peutingeriana i Itinerarium Antonini) and mostly accidental discoveries, it was established that ancient Roman settlement by the name of Castra existed here.
 In Castra, there was a station for travelers (mansio), military camp (castrum), and a civilian settlement next to the camp (canabae) and the beneficiary station (statio).
 It belonged to the territory of the province of Northern Pannonia, and it was settled by the Osseriates.
 Castra was situated on the line of communication which started in Salona (Solin), the political center of the Roman province of Dalmatia, all the way to the Servicius (Gradiška), and the port that existed on the river Sava in the province of Pannonia.

-The excavations from 1980. to 1988. uncovered the walls, whose size and the process by which it was constructed clearly points us to late antiquity.
+The excavations from 1980 to 1988 uncovered the walls, whose size and the process by which it was constructed clearly points us to late antiquity.
 The foundations of some other object from the period of later antiquity, whose purpose was not deduced.
 (Basilica, administrative building or complex of various contents are some of the guesses).

-The investigations of the Locality of Hanište in 1985. and 1986, upon which the han (Ottoman multi purpose building) was built by Ferhad Pasha between 1579-1587(destructed in 1640.), uncovered the remains of foundations of walls built from clay and local soft stone by the name of Lauša.
-Besides that, a lot of small ceramical, glass, iron and bone fragments were uncovered, along with some money and bricks.
+The investigations of the Locality of Hanište in 1985 and 1986, upon which the han (Ottoman multi purpose building) was built by Ferhad Pasha between 1579 and 1587 (destroyed in 1640), uncovered the remains of foundations of walls built from clay and local soft stone by the name of Lauša.
+Small ceramical, glass, iron and bone fragments were uncovered, along with some money and bricks.
 Everything was dated to a time period between III and IV century.
 It is presumed that Ferhad-Pasha's anglomeracy built itself upon the foundation of the building dating back to antiquity.
 There, between 1576 and 1587, 216 new objects were built.

 Middle Ages

 In the middle of the XVII century in Banja Luka, in the itinerary of Evlija Čelebija, and also some other travelers, two towns are mentioned.
-One in Upper Šeher, and the other in Lower Šeher(the location of Castel nowadays).
+One in Upper Šeher, and the other in Lower Šeher (the location of Castel nowadays).

 The name "Banja Luka" is first mentioned in 1494 in one document issued by the Hungarian king Ladislav II Jagelović.
 Banja Luka was then a part of the Jajačka banovina, but it is unclear where the Banja Luka fort was located.
 According to early Ottoman documents, the document speaks of a fort in Upper Šeher, mentioned by multitudes of authors by the name of Vrbaški city.
-In the was between the Habsburg and Ottoman empire (1683-1699), austrian troops, under the command of count Ludwig of Baden, shortly occupied Banja Luka on august of 1688.
+In the war between the Habsburg and Ottoman Empire (1683–1699), Austrian troops, under the command of count Ludwig of Baden, shortly occupied Banja Luka on August 1688.
 After that event, there was no more mention of a fort in Upper Šeher.